Land reforms by country: Guatemala

 Land reform occurred during the "Ten Years of Spring" (1944-1954) under the governments of Juan José Arévalo and Jacobo Árbenz, after a popular revolution forced out dictator Jorge Ubico.
 The largest part of the reform was the law officially called Decree 900, which redistributed all uncultivated land from landholdings that were larger than 673 acre.
 If the estates were between 672 acre and 224 acre in size, uncultivated land was expropriated only if less than two-thirds of it was in use.
 The law benefited 500,000 people, or one-sixth of the Guatemalan Population.
 Historians have called this reform as one of the most successful land reforms in history.
 However, the United Fruit Company felt threatened by the law and lobbied the United States government, which was a factor in the US-backed coup that deposed Árbenz in 1954.
 The majority of the reform was rolled back by the US-supported military dictatorship that followed.

 Haiti

-With the early land reforms following Haiti's independence from France, most of the land ended in the hands of mullato Haitians.
+Following Haiti's independence from France, land was distributed widely among the population.
+Most of the land ended in the hands of mullato Haitians.

 During the presidency of Lysius Salomon (1879–1888), state land was distributed to farmers for the purposes of growing food intended for exports.
 The reform also enabled foreign companies to own land in Haiti (a practice that had been forbidden since independence).